Cost of Living Comparison Between Greenland and Canada Cost of Living Comparison Between Greenland and Canada

 Monthly Cost of Living

-Greenland is roughly 40% cheaper than Canada on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Greenland is roughly 39% lower than in Canada on average – the gap runs across housing, groceries, transport, and services.

 Currency